Coleridge-Initiative/big-data-and-social-science/docs/11-ChapterBiasFairness.md

 #### False Discovery Rate

-The False Discovery Rate ($FDR$) focuses specifically on the people who are affected by the intervention — in the example above, among the 200 people in jail, what are the group-level disparities in rates of wrong convictions.
+The False Discovery Rate ($FDR$) focuses specifically on the people who are affected by the intervention---in the example above, among the 200 people in jail, what are the group-level disparities in rates of wrong convictions.
 The jail example is particularly instructive here as we could imagine the social cost of disparities manifesting directly